The role of the boundary term in $f(Q,B)$ symmetric teleparallel gravity: Introduction

-In this debate, the validity of Equivalence Principle at quantum scales as well as related features like causal and geodesic structure play a main role.
-In particular, in view of dealing with gravity as a gauge theory, metricity is of central importance.
-Relaxing the hypothesis that metricity principle holds in any case opens the way to the possibility to achieve a fundamental theory overcoming the shortcomings of GR.
-Among metric-affine theories, Symmetric Teleparallel Gravity and its extensions are assuming a prominent role in the discussion to achieve a final theory of gravity.
-In this approach, dynamics is described by the non-metricity scalar $Q$ derived from the non-metricity tensor $Q_{\alpha\mu\nu}=\nabla_\alpha g_{\mu\nu}$ (see e.g. \cite{Beltran2018,DAmbrosio2022}).
-Recently, the extension $f(Q)$, where $f$ is a smooth function of $Q$, has been exploited to describe bouncing cosmology \cite{Bajardi2020}, to describe late time accelerated expansion \cite{Rocco2022,Solanki2022}, and early time inflationary behavior \cite{Shokri}, to constrain gravitational wave observations \cite{Soudi2019}, as well as in high-energy astrophysics for black hole \cite{DAmbrosio2022, Mustafa} and wormhole \cite{Parsaei2022, Sharma} solutions.
-Noether symmetries of $f(Q)$ gravity are discussed in \cite{Kostas} while minisuperspace quantum cosmology is developed in \cite{Quantum}.
+In this debate, the validity of the Equivalence Principle at quantum scales, as well as related features like causal and geodesic structure play a main role.
+In particular, in view of dealing with gravity as a gauge theory, the metricity requirement is of paramount importance.
+Indeed, relaxing the hypothesis that metricity principle holds in any case can offer a possibility to achieve a fundamental theory overcoming the GR shortcomings.
+Among metric-affine theories, Symmetric\\ Teleparallel Gravity and its extensions are assuming a prominent role in the discussion to build up a final theory of gravity.
+In this approach, the dynamics is described by the non-metricity scalar $Q$, derived from the non-metricity tensor $Q_{\alpha\mu\nu}=\nabla_\alpha g_{\mu\nu}$ (see e.g. \cite{Beltran2018,DAmbrosio2022}).
+Recently, the extension $f(Q)$, where $f$ is a smooth function of $Q$, has been exploited to describe bouncing cosmology \cite{Bajardi2020}, late time accelerated expansion \cite{Rocco2022,Solanki2022}, and early time inflationary behavior \cite{Shokri}, as well as to constrain gravitational wave observations and to test GR \cite{Soudi2019,Dagostino2022}.
+There are also applications in high-energy astrophysics for black hole \cite{DAmbrosio2022, Mustafa} and wormhole \cite{Parsaei2022, Sharma} solutions.
+Other fundamental developments are related to Noether symmetries \cite{Kostas} and minisuperspace quantum cosmology \cite{Quantum} in $f(Q)$ gravity.

-In particular, for $f(Q)=a\ Q+b$, with $a,b$ real constants, it is possible to retrieve the Symmetric Teleparallel Equivalent of GR (STEGR), where the Lagrangian of GR and STEGR differ only for a boundary term $B$.
-This implies that the two mathematical frameworks produce exactly the same field equations, albeit they seem to be \emph{a-priori} completely unrelated theories.
-Beside them, there is also the Teleparallel Equivalent of GR (TEGR), based on the torsion scalar $T$ and the related boundary term $\tilde{B}$ (with $B\neq\tilde{B}$), which is another equivalent formulation of GR \cite{Pereira,Cai}.
+In particular, for $f(Q)=a\ Q+b$, with $a,b$ real constants, it is possible to retrieve the Symmetric Teleparallel Equivalent of GR (STEGR), where the Lagrangian of GR and STEGR differ only for a boundary term $B$ \cite{Capozziello2022}.
+In other words, the two mathematical frameworks produce exactly the same field equations, albeit they seem to be \emph{a-priori} completely unrelated theories.
+Beside them, there is also the Teleparallel Equivalent of GR (TEGR), based on the torsion scalar $T$ and the related boundary term $\tilde{B}$ (with $B\neq\tilde{B}$), which is another equivalent formulation of GR \cite{Pereira,Cai,Capozziello2022}.
+The aforementioned three theories, whose dynamics are encoded in the Ricci curvature scalar $R$ for GR, the torsion scalar $T$ for TEGR, and the non-metricity scalar $Q$ for STEGR, constitute the so-called \emph{Geometric Trinity of Gravity} \cite{Tomi,Capozziello2022}.